Summer 2026: Montréal cultural guide for families

 Musée d’art contemporain, Downtown

-Right in the heart of the historic Golden Square Mile downtown, the Montréal Museum of Fine Arts (MBAM) hosts world-class international exhibitions and offers workshops for all ages on Saturdays and Sundays.
+Right in the heart of the historic Golden Square Mile downtown, the Montreal Museum of Fine Arts (MBAM) hosts world-class international exhibitions and offers workshops for all ages on Saturdays and Sundays.
 Families can enjoy an artistic experience focused on the current major exhibition or explore the museum’s permanent collections.
 Admission is free for visitors aged 20 and under.
-Now on:
+Current exhibitions include:

 IMMERSIVE EXPERIENCES